jasonpgignac/glatisant/README.md

 4) Should be tested over a wider range of possible inputs than it currently is.
 5) If the username is exceptionally long, there are several places that we could get display bugs
+6) Description text renders with visible formatting characters on the list.
+We would need to decide how to handle this (rendering the md can make the page very messy, excising the formatting characters can make it illegible)

 ##NEXT STEPS##
 1) Auth